bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ![](/images/ma.png)

-Notice how the measurement data moves up and down a lot but the moving average goes down almost linearly.
+Notice how the measurement data moves up and down a lot but the moving average behaves much better, decreasing almost linearly.

-The moving average smooths everything out and helps you spot the trend.

 It forms a strong habit and diminishes the impression of the weight...